stanleyclaudius/online-shop/README.md

 1. Open your gmail account, [mail.google.com](https://mail.google.com).
 2. On the right side, you will see your profile picture, click it, then choose **Manage your Google Account** button.
 3. Then your will got a bunch of menu at left side, now you choose the **Security** menu.
-4. After choosing **Security** menu, scroll down and look for **Less secure app access**, then click **Turn on access (not recommended)**, by default it's off, but if you want to use GMAIL service for this projrct, then you should turn it on.
+4. After choosing **Security** menu, scroll down and look for **Less secure app access**, then click **Turn on access (not recommended)**, by default it's off, but if you want to use GMAIL service for this project, then you should turn it on.
 5. After above step is done, then you can use GMAIL service already for this project.